Johnnie Phelps: Military career

 Johnnie Phelps joined the Women's Army Corps in 1943 during World War II.
 She was honorably discharged in 1945 and reenlisted in 1946.

 Phelps claimed that in her post-World War II service she was assigned to head the motor pool for General Eisenhower in Germany.
 She claimed in an interview with Bunny MacCulloch in 1982, that in 1947 she was told by General Eisenhower, "It's come to my attention that there are lesbians in the WACs, we need to ferret them out...."
 Phelps replied, "If the General pleases, sir, I'll be happy to do that, but the first name on the list will be mine."
 Eisenhower's secretary added, "If the General pleases, sir, my name will be first and hers will be second."
 Phelps then told Eisenhower, "Sir, you're right, there are lesbians in the WACs – and if you want to replace all the file clerks, section commanders, drivers, every woman in the WAC detachment, I will be happy to make that list.
 But you must know, sir, that they are the most decorated group – there have been no illegal pregnancies, no AWOLs, no charges of misconduct."
 Eisenhower dropped the idea.
 Later Phelps said, "There were almost nine hundred women in the battalion.
 I could honestly say that 95 percent of them were lesbians".
 She was honorably discharged a second time.

-This story about Phelps’s conversation with Eisenhower and her claims about her military service directly contradict her service record and have since been largely discredited as a result of research by scholars.